 4. Cash-out Home Equity

 If you have student loans, car loans or credit card payments, some of these interest rates can be as high as 20%.
 A cash-out refinance allows you to use the equity from your home to pay off these high interest debts.
-So essentially you are paying off that debt at around roughly 4%.

 Not only are you paying less interest on these loans, you can eliminate those daunting monthly payments and increase your credit score with better credit card utilization and DTI ratio.